mbokulic/notes/data_science/general_machine_learning.md

   - if your library doesn't support sample weights, you can manually resample using those same weights, with replacement.
 Though likely you will have to resample and retrain several times and average the predictions to make them more stable
   - RMSLE involves transforming the target, fitting a model using MSE, then transforming back
 - accuracy: tune the threshold after optimizing another metric like Hinge loss (looks close enough to accuracy) or logloss
-- AUC: sometimes you can optimize it directly (it uses pairwise losses instead of pointwise as other metrics), but otherwise optimizelogloss
+- AUC: sometimes you can optimize it directly (it uses pairwise losses instead of pointwise as other metrics), but otherwise optimize logloss
 - Kappa:
   - (easy) optimize MSE and find the right thresholds
   - (hard) custom loss for GBM and neural nets